microsoft/xpoc-framework/doc/xpoc-specification.md

     -   `url` is the URL of the account page, and
     -   `account` is the platform-specific account name.
 -   `content` is an array of XPOC content items, JSON objects with the following properties:
-    -   `timestamp` is the creation time of the item, represented in the ISO 8601 date-time format (YYYY-MM-DDTHH:MM:SSZ) in UTC.
-For example, Sept 1st, 2023, 10:30 UTC is represented as "2023-09-01T10:30:00Z".
     -   `title` is the label for the content item,
     -   `desc` is a description of the content item,
     -   `url` is the URL of the content item on a hosting platform,
     -   `platform` is the name of the hosting platform,
-    -   `puid` is a platform-specific unique identifier of the hosted content, and
+    -   `puid` is a platform-specific unique identifier of the hosted content,
-    -   `account` is the platform-specific account name which owns the content item.
+    -   `account` is the platform-specific account name which owns the content item, and
+    -   `timestamp` is the creation time of the item, represented in the ISO 8601 date-time format (YYYY-MM-DDTHH:MM:SSZ) in UTC.
+For example, Sept 1st, 2023, 10:30 UTC is represented as "2023-09-01T10:30:00Z".

 ### Manifest Location